-*I consider the fact that all Sherlock Holmes pastiche authors write historical novels a posthumous joke of Arthur Conan Doyle.
+*I consider the fact that most Sherlock Holmes pastiche authors write historical novels a posthumous joke of Arthur Conan Doyle.

 Published in the Fall 2020, Watsonian Literary Journal of the John H. Watson Society.
-It is a reply to Mr. Wolfe’s, “An Imitation Must Imitate” article in the 2020 Spring Watsonian Journal.
-If the purpose of writing is to inspire the reader, you have certainly done so, Sir.
+And updated in this blog.
+It is a reply to Mr. Wolfe’s, “An Imitation Must Imitate” article in the Spring 2020 Watsonian Journal.
+If the purpose of writing is to inspire the reader, you have certainly done so, sir.